UK markets watchdog says midweek Brexit a challenge

 The EU’s European Banking Authority (EBA) said this week that banks must guard against complacency and press ahead with building out their new EU operations.

-“Notably, to ensure that assets, appropriate staff and data are in place to support relevant authorisations and that customers are adequately informed,” EBA said.
-(Reporting by Huw Jones; Editing by Mark Potter)
+“Notably, to ensure that assets, appropriate staff and data are in place to support relevant authorizations and that customers are adequately informed,” EBA said.